OpenWealth/OpenWealth/README.md

 ```

 For validation of all source files and bundling of a release artifact (complete API-file) `redocly cli` is used.
-Each Pull-Request will automatically trigger the linting prozess, which validates all files in the `src` folder.
+Each Pull-Request will automatically trigger the linting process, which validates all files in the `src` folder.
-Each relase of an API triggers an API bundling process and updates the according API file on root level of the repository.
-The according commit will be tagged with the realease tag.
+Each release of an API triggers an API bundling process and updates the according API file on root level of the repository.
+The according commit will be tagged with the release tag.

 > Note the the `/src` may get out of sync with the bundled file before releases!